 I always recall the challenges and complications I faced and passed through my life and in the course of my studies beginning from elementary school to this study.
-The challenges and complication I faced imposed upon me "no more to move forward and no success in your future career".
-But things became "possible" at each step.
+The challenges and complications I faced imposed upon me a sense of no more to move forward and no success in your future career".
+But things became "possible" at each step when I move one step forward.
 In those events I learnt one great secrete; that is the presence, guidance and protection of God was with me throughout my life in those battles.
 He was the one who changed those "impossible" events to "possible" in my life.
-Therefore, I reserve respectful word of thanks and glory to all mighty God.
+Therefore, I reserve respectful word of thanks and glory to almighty God.

 I would like to express my deepest gratitude and appreciation to my advisor Dr. Wondimagegn Chekol, for his knowledgeable advice and constructive comments in the course of my research work.
-His unreserved advice, comment and encouragement were great in bringing this thesis into being.
+His unreserved advice, comments and encouragement were great in bringing this thesis into being.

-I would like to extend my heartfelt thanks and appreciation to Government authorities and experts of Degem District Administration ,Agriculture and Rural Development Department, Women and Children Affairs office of the District and Ano Kere Peasant Administration officials and members of Land Administration Committee and community members for their cooperation and willingness in providing BBBBBBBC/8Xinformation and data, sharing their valuable views, comments and recommendation during my discussion and interview with them and for sparing their valuable time.
+I would like to extend my heartfelt thanks and appreciation to Government authorities and experts of Degem District Administration ,Agriculture and Rural Development Department, Women and Children Affairs office of the District and Ano Kere Peasant Administration officials and members of Land Administration Committee and community members for their cooperation and willingness by providing me information and data; sharing their valuable views, comments and recommendation during my discussion and interview with them and for sparing their valuable time.